EddieBranigan/PPCP-v3-flows/README.md

 ## Testing
 Testing in the PayPal sandbox environment can be done by creating test Sandbox personal and business accounts as described here in the [official developer documentation here](https://developer.paypal.com/tools/sandbox/accounts/).
+1. First, visit the index page at http://localhost:8000 and click the new customer button.
-1. From index.html page, click the new customer button and login to your personal sandbox account.
+2. From new_customer.html page, click the PayPal button and login to your personal sandbox account.
-2. After logging into your account and agreeing to have your payment method stored, make note of the stored payment id, which is needed for the next step.
+3. After logging into your account and agreeing to have your payment method stored with the merchant, return to the index.html webpage.
-Next, go back to the index.html page and click the returning customer button.
+4. Click the returning customer flow button.
-3. Enter the stored payment id into the form and click submit.
-This will initialise the client-side sdk with the customers stored payment method and provide the one-click checkout button.
-4. Click the PayPal button to see the server response.
+5. Click the PayPal button to complete a one-click buying experience and see the server response for the successful capture of the payment.
-5. First, visit the index page at http://localhost:8000 and click the new customer button.
-Login to your test personal account and complete the flow.
-After, return to the index page and select the returning customer button.
-Click the one-click button to experience the returning customer flow.

 ## Disclaimer
 This repository is for illustrative purposes only and shouldn't be used directly in a live environment.